 The atomic bomb exploded at 8:16 a.m.
 Hiroshima time, 1,900 feet above the courtyard of Shima Hospital, and 550 feet southeast of the Aioi Bridge.
-As one crew member described it, "Where we had seen a clear city two minutes before, we could no longer see the city.
+As one crew member of the B-29 which dropped the bomb described it, "Where we had seen a clear city two minutes before, we could no longer see the city.
 We could see smoke and fire creeping up the sides of the mountains."
 In the words of another crew member, the city looked like "a pot of boiling black oil."
 Still another said, "The mushroom was a spectacular sight, a bubbling mass of purple-gray smoke, and you could see it had a red core in it and everything was burning inside."

-As a Japanese study explained it was not only human beings that died in the scores of thousands at Hiroshima:
+As a Japanese study later explained it was not only human beings that died in the many scores of thousands at Hiroshima: "The whole of society was laid waste to its foundation."
+And this was a small atomic weapon.